-- (a) An ordinance calling or otherwise relating to an election. - (b) An assessment district ordinance adopted under some special law or procedural ordinance relating thereto. - (c) An ordinance declaring the amount of money necessary to be raised by taxation, or fixing the rate of taxation, or levying a tax upon property. - (d) An urgency ordinance adopted in the manner provided for in this article. - (e) Any other such ordinance authorized by state law.
+(a) An ordinance calling or otherwise relating to an election.

+- (b) An assessment district ordinance adopted under a special law or procedural ordinance relating thereto. - (c) An ordinance declaring the amount of money necessary to be raised by taxation, or fixing the rate of taxation, or levying a tax upon property. - (d) An urgency ordinance adopted in the manner provided for in Section 313(F) - (e) Any other such ordinance authorized by State law.